 Compare designs to already produced objects—One of the coolest things about 3D scanning is that you can easily compare potential plans to already manufactured products.
 For example, if you scan a device, you can see how close it is to a 3D model and make necessary changes to come as close to the actual design as possible.

 However, again, the first step in benefitting from 3D scanning is to find a capable designer to help you move to the next level.
-Our team of in-house engineers and designers have chosen only the most talented design professionals to join the Cad Crowd program.
+Our in-house engineers and designers have chosen only the most talented design professionals to join the Cad Crowd program.

 Did you know that there are various types of 3D scanning?
-While it's used as an umbrella term for turning a physical object into a digital copy, there are many ways that you can accomplish this process (with each technique having its own pros and cons).
-Here at Cad Crowd, we want you to be as informed as possible when you're determining the best way to capture 3D scans.
+While it's used as an umbrella term for turning a physical object into a digital copy, there are many ways that you can accomplish this process (with each technique having its pros and cons).
+At Cad Crowd, we want you to be as informed as possible when determining the best way to capture 3D scans.
 Therefore, here is a look at some of the more well-known types of 3D scanning technologies.

 Structured 3D light scanners—The difference between this method and laser-based 3D scanners lies in how the scan data is collected for these scanners.
 Unlike laser-based 3D scanners, structured 3D light scanners project a light pattern onto an object.
 One or more sensors are then used to read the patterns' edge to determine the item's distance, texture, and size.
 This scanning method is much faster than alternatives, produces a quality high-resolution image, scans over large areas, and is safe for human or animal eyes.
 These scanners can also be portable or held on a tripod.

-There are a variety of ways to get your objects scanned to become digital copies.
+There are various ways to get your objects scanned to become digital copies.
 Many times, during the conversation about 3D scanning, only a few different methods are mentioned.
 Nevertheless, there are various types to choose from depending on your budget, scanning needs, the size of the object, and how fast you need it.
 Even methods like photogrammetry, or laser-pulse 3D scanners, should be included in your assessment, as one may work better for you than others on this list.

 Our network includes top-notch designers from all over the world, and our platform has a variety of ways for you to connect with them.
-For a look at our designers, be sure to check out their profiles.
+For a look at our designers, check out their profiles.
 There, you can get a preview of the design talent that our team has to offer.

 Accuracy—How sharp do you need your 3D scans to be?
 You likely want the most accuracy possible.
 If so, that should be a high priority on your list.
-However, you may find that you need to weigh using a contact scanner versus a structured light scanner.
+However, you may need to weigh using a contact scanner versus a structured light scanner.
 One is more accurate but slower, while the other gives you a decent or relatively high level of accuracy at a much faster rate.
 Additionally, the calibration will also play a significant part in your selection.
 The higher the accuracy, the more trade-offs there may be regarding other features—like speed.

-Resolution—While accuracy is crucial, the image resolution is also an important feature to look into.
+Resolution—While accuracy is crucial, image resolution is also an important feature to look into.
 Resolution is the distance between two points in a 3D model, and depending on your sector, resolution may be the highest priority on your list.
 If you are in historic preservation or the medical field, you will likely value this feature more than others.
 However, a high resolution does create a valuable trade-off.
 Higher-resolution scans take more time to produce.
 Additionally, these scans are more likely to happen on heavier and less portable 3D scanners.
-So, depending on how important resolution is to you, you may have to choose a more expensive and less rapid 3D scanner.
+Depending on how important resolution is to you, you may have to choose a more expensive and less rapid 3D scanner.

 3D scanning doesn't have to be a complicated process.
 It can be one that is straightforward and stress-free—which is what the team at Cad Crowd strives to accomplish for each client we take on.
 We know that you have a lot to manage as a business owner.